johannes-b/toc/proposals/incubation/keptn.md

 Since joining the CNCF Sandbox, Keptn has made substantial progress in various dimensions, including user adoption, feature set, ecosystem growth, and community growth.

 **User Adoption**: Keptn has been adopted by 25+ organizations (highlights being listed in section [requirements](#incubation-stage-requirements)) and seen a 6x increase of weekly downloads of the Keptn CLI.
-The successful usage of Keptn has been presented in Keptn User Groups, blogs, as well as presentations of Keptn users in meetups.
+The successful usage of Keptn has been presented in Keptn User Groups, blogs, as well as presentations of Keptn users at meetups.

 **Feature Set**: Significant improvements have been made to Keptn since the Sandbox stage.
 Some of them are highlights here:

 - *Delivery assistant*: Promotion after an SLO-based quality gate evaluation can be done manually, automated, or even via 3rd party integrations using e.g., a ChatOps approach with Slack.
 - *Support for closed-loop remediation*: Remediation sequences orchestrated by Keptn include evaluation of the executed remediation actions to verify if a remediation sequence can be aborted as a result of a fixed issue or might need escalation if automated remediation can not solve the issue.
 - *Clear separation of control-plane and execution-plane*: Both components can be installed separately and allow for different execution-planes that are orchestrated by a Keptn control-plane.
 The separation of the planes enables:
     - *Parallel sequence executions*: The execution-planes are independent from each other meaning that they can execute sequences (e.g., for delivery or remediation) in parallel.
-This enables the use-case of deploying an app into multiple environments simultaneously.
+This enables the use-case of deploying an application into multiple environments simultaneously.
 - *Multi-cluster support*: Keptn control-plane and execution-plane can run on separate clusters in the same or even in different cloud providers, or on-prem.
 This allows, e.g., Keptn to orchestrate the delivery of the application even if each stage/environment is managed on a separate Kubernetes cluster.
 - *Support for user-defined automation sequences*: Go beyond delivery and remediation by defining your own automation sequences including pre-defined and custom tasks.
 - *Security improvements of Keptn*: Introduced RBAC for all Keptn core services to restrict permissions on the Kubernetes cluster, added security contexts for core services, and core services are not running root users anymore.
 - *Change of tooling at runtime*: Developed an approach to manage execution of Keptn integrations at runtime to allow for more flexible tool integrations.
 The subscription of tool integrations to the Keptn control-plane can be managed via a central interface.
 - *Reduced default resource consumption & dependencies*: By removing dependencies in the Keptn default installation, the resource consumption could be reduced by ~55% in terms of CPU and memory resources.
-This could be achieved by a clear [separation between control-plane](https://keptn.sh/docs/0.8.x/operate/k8s_support/) (Keptn default installation) and execution plane.
+This could be achieved by a clear [separation between control- and execution-plane](https://keptn.sh/docs/0.8.x/operate/k8s_support/) (Keptn default installation) and execution-plane.

 **Ecosystem Growth**: Keptn has grown its ecosystem by adding support for more than 10 tools and added and strengthened integrations with CNCF projects as well as other tools.
 Besides, the Keptn team is providing [templates](https://github.com/keptn-sandbox?q=template&type=&language=&sort=) to foster new tools integrations.